 In addition to the music lessons that form part of the weekly curriculum, the children have a choir lesson that is mixed across the Year groups.
 The Junior Choir features children from Kindergarten to Year 2 and the Senior Choir from Years 3 to 6.
 The children also have the opportunity to enjoy a range of musical opportunities on a daily, weekly and termly basis.

-In addition, our senior choir, which is made up of pupils in Year 3 and above and our various Ensembles, regularly perform in end of term concerts and local music festivals.
+In addition, our senior choir, which is made up of pupils in Year 3 and above and our various Ensembles, regularly perform in class and end of term concerts and local music festivals.

 We offer a wide variety of sports, both team and individual, for all of the children as part of the curriculum and club activities.
 All our sport is based on site.